DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/resources.md

 ------|------|------------
-id | number &#124; string | The resource kind ID. fieldName | string | The appointment data field name that would binding to resource. items | Array&lt;Resources.ResourceItem&gt; | The array of resource items. title? | string | The resource kind title that would displays inside UI components. allowMultiple? | boolean | The flag that specifies multiple instances resource kind.
+id | number &#124; string | The resource kind ID. fieldName | string | The appointment data field name that would binding to resource. items | Array&lt;[Resources.ResourceItem](#resourcesresourceitem)&gt; | The array of resource items. title? | string | The resource kind title that would displays inside UI components. allowMultiple? | boolean | Indicates whether or not several resources of this kind can be assigned to an appointment.

 ### Resources.ResourceItem